antimof/UxPlay/README.md

 Try "uxplay -d " (debug log option)  to see what is happening.
 If you use an nVidia graphics card, make sure that the gstreamer1.0-vaapi plugin for Intel graphics is *NOT* installed (de-install it!).
+(You can test for this  by explicitly choosing the GStreamer videosink with option "-vs ximagesink" or "-vs xvimagesink", to see if this fixes the problem, or "-vs vaapisink" to see if this reproduces the problem.)

 If your mirror window has no title showing, the "ZOOMFIX" will not work.
 The window is created by GStreamer, using a  videosink that the default "autovideosink" has chosen for you.
 Maybe an unusual videosink was chosen.
-Fix: use the -vs option to make your own choice of videosink;
+Fix: use the -vs option to make your own choice of videosink:
 "-vs xvimagesink" or "-vs ximagesink" will create window titles on displays managed by X11.